 - your username.
 Keep your username secret!

-- ask you for your passwords.
+- your passwords.
 Never give out your passwords to anyone who asks.

-- request access to your devices via remote desktop access software.
+- access to your devices via remote desktop access software like Teamviewer or AnyDesk.

 - To contact Kraken Support, always bookmark or navigate to the website manually by typing support.kraken.com into your browser's address bar.
 Never give out any information about your account unless you opened a ticket via this method.

-- If you receive a Kraken Support email from any other address besides email@example.com, please delete it and do not click on any links that may be provided, as they are not legitimately from Kraken Support and should not be trusted.
+- If you receive a Kraken Support email from any other address besides [email protected], please do not click on any links that may be provided, as they are not legitimately from Kraken Support and should not be trusted.
 Instead please fill out this form to let us know and don't delete the email until you heard back from us.

 - Note that our marketing emails are sent via the domain @marketing.kraken.com or @email.kraken.com and can be considered safe if you receive them in your inbox.

 - View additional domains we send from as well as whitelisting instructions to ensure you receive all Kraken related emails.

 - Kraken's phone support is now offering inbound service.
 More phone support options means there will likely be more phone scammers trying to take advantage of unsuspecting clients.
 We will never call you but if you wish to contact Kraken Support, kindly call one of the inbound numbers found on our support page.